A singular vision. And the know-how to make it real.

 Frank worked on various architectural projects primarily in the Design Development and Construction Documents phases.

-Andy Mikulski is a real estate developer with a background in landscape architecture and urban planning.
+Andy Mikulski is a project manager with a background in landscape architecture and urban planning.
 He has worked on several high profile projects such as the DC United Soccer Stadium and the Pentagon Reservation Master Plan update, conducted visioning charrettes for international planning projects, and worked on transit oriented development (TOD) planning studies for the Washington Metropolitan Area Transit Authority.

 He practices landscape design, and has designed and built several residential landscape projects.
 He holds professional degrees in Urban Planning and Landscape Architecture from the University of Florida and Florida International University, respectively.
 He is a member of the CNU (Congress for the New Urbanism), National Town Builders Association, and Urban Land Institute.